pyOCD Debugger

 Command Line Invocation

 The CMSIS-Toolbox debugger setup is provided in the file *.cbuild-run.yml.
 The *.cbuild-run.yml file is generated by the CMSIS-Toolbox build process and uses the Debugger Configuration that is part of the csolution project.
-Minimal Setup shows how to create a setup for a stand-along image file.
+Minimal Setup shows how to create a setup for a stand-alone image file.

 Use the following command line syntax to leverage this information: